ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-2-2.md

-Chapter 1: Understanding AI Technology for Personal Coaching: Types of AI: Natural Language Processing, Machine Learning, and Deep Learning
+Types of AI: Natural Language Processing, Machine Learning, and Deep Learning
 ===========================================================================================================================================

 Artificial intelligence (AI) is a complex field that encompasses several different technologies.
 In this chapter, we will explore three types of AI that are particularly relevant to personal coaching and guidance: natural language processing, machine learning, and deep learning.